 A machine that makes visible the invisible

 One of the most important things to work with was transparency: that’s why we decided to create a real time interaction where you could see the ongoing process of the vote.
 The machine had 341 test tubes, each of them connected to one of the nominees.
 As soon as someone voted by tweeting for one of them, the machine sent a drop of liquid gold inside the specific test tube.

 Towards a collective way of recognition

 The whole system not only changed the process of voting but the award itself.
-Each of the test tubes was after the vote given to the nominees transforming this old idea of one Audience Award, but 371 different awards with their own proportion of audience votes.
-Drip-By-Tweet increased a vote process that used to have 5,000 tweets up to 23,000 tweets in one month.
-371 awards were given to best design projects of design in Spain.
+Each one of the test tubes was given to the nominees transforming the old idea of one Audience Award; this time there were 371 different awards with their own proportion of audience votes.
+Drip-By-Tweet increased a voting process that used to have 5,000 tweets up to 23,000 tweets in one month.
+371 awards were given to the best design projects in Spain.

-The Drip-By-Tweet installation is an open system that serves to bring light on opaque processes, such as voting systems, and re-thinks our relations with the digital world.
-This artifact can be sync with any kind of data interaction.
+The Drip-By-Tweet installation is an open system that serves to bring light to hidden processes, such as voting systems, and to re-think our relation with the digital world.
+This artifact can be synchronized with any kind of data interaction.